About Me : My Experience

 • my self-awareness and congruence (authenticity)

-In a session, I listen, contribute, respond, ask questions and offer suggestions.
+In a session, I take care to listen, contribute, respond, ask questions and offer suggestions.
 I might suggest activities, share knowledge or resources.

 Scattered jigsaw puzzle pieces on a light surface